hashicorp/terraform-provider-azurerm/README.md

 ```
 # Configure the Microsoft Azure Provider
 provider "azurerm" {
-  # more information on the authentication methods supported by
+  # More information on the authentication methods supported by
   # the AzureRM Provider can be found here:
   # http://terraform.io/docs/providers/azurerm/index.html